coppock/csd-blog/website/content/2025/lithos.md

 We implemented LithOS in about 5000 lines of code and evaluated it along two metrics for a set of neural network models.
+We compare LithOS to time slicing, MPS, and MIG, as well as three other state-of-the-art systems, REEF, TGS, and Orion.

+We stack three applications together, a high-priority service (HP A), a closed-loop high-priority job (HP B), and a best-effort job (BE).

+GPU sharing should both maximize GPU utilization and fulfill application SLOs.
+System throughput is a good proxy metric for GPU utilization.
+Application SLOs are

+##

 # Conclusion